sigopt/sigopt-server/DEPENDENCIES.md

 ## Services

 This lists the services we use to run SigOpt.
-The configuration of these services in specfied in the appropriate config file (such as config/development.json for development).
+The configuration of these services in specfied in the appropriate config directory (such as config/development/ for development).
 Most of these can be disabled to run in a minimal environment.

 We use redis for queues and storing unprocessed suggestions.